dbulashevich/dbulashevich.github.io/_drafts/passwords.md

 <details><summary>The more time I have to mitigate an attack the better.</summary>

 Let's use a simple analogy of a door with two independent locks.
 If one evening you came home and found one lock is lock-picked while the second one is intact you know that someone has tried to break in your home.
-Even the door still holds you would probable replace the broken lock to restore "two locks" security.
+Despite the door is still locked, you need to replace the broken lock to restore "two locks" security.

 The same goes for information security.
-Whenever you receive an SMS with a one-time code for a login attempt you have never made, you may assume your password is compromised and change it immediately.
+Whenever you receive an SMS with a one-time code for a login attempt you have never made, you need assume your password is compromised.
+It is better to change it immediately.
 </details>

 ### Recoverability
-The second worst thing after getting your account hacked is having it gone for good cause you've lost the authentication data.
+Apart from getting your account hacked, the second worst thing is losing it cause you've lost the authentication data.
 The less [Single Points of Failure (SPoF)][SPoF] the better.
 SPoFs are:
 <details><summary>Data without backups.</summary>